maxschuster/Vaadin-ColorPickerField/README.md

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
-- ...
-- ...
+- None so far...

 ## Issue tracking